 David Mitchell is an active percussion educator, performer, and adjudicator.
 Currently he is director of percussion studies at Polk State College.
 Previously, he was the assistant director of the Southeastern University drumline where he worked closely with Brian Blume in the percussion department.
 Mitchell was also a previous instructor at East Tennessee State University.
 He was honored as a featured soloist for Science Hill High School’s 2016 PASIC Showcase Concert.
 As a member of PAS, Mitchell is on the PAS Percussion Ensemble Committee.
 Percussive Notes is publishing an article by Mitchell on Dave Maric's Trilogy in 2017.
 He often presents clinics at other schools in the region, and is an adjudicator for marching band competitions.
-Mitchell regularly performs with the Orlando-based contemporary chamber ensemble, Alterity Orchestra.
-He was formerly a principal percussionist for the Johnson City Symphony Orchestra.
-Mitchell regularly performs with musicians and bands from the Johnson City, Tennessee area.
+Mitchell is the principal percussionist for the Lakeland Symphony Orchestra (previously the Imperial Symphony Orchestra) and he regularly performs with the Orlando-based contemporary chamber ensemble, Alterity Orchestra.
+He was formerly principal percussionist for the Johnson City Symphony Orchestra.
+Mitchell regularly performed with musicians and bands from the Johnson City, Tennessee area.
 He has taught and performed throughout Tennessee, Virginia, and North Carolina.
 He is often given the opportunity to compose and arrange music for percussion ensembles and marching bands in these states.

 Contributing to the art of percussion through the commission of new compositions is one of David’s passions.
 Examples of these contributions include I Leave You the Real World by David Skidmore, Spur by Ivan Trevino, and Distances by Baljinder Sekhon.
 He led a consortium to commission a new solo work by Dave Maric written for marimba, vibraphone, unpitched percussion, and audio track, which was premiered in March 2017.